bpaskin/WebServicesTransactionProxy/README.md

 2. **WebService** is a plain Web Service that does not implement WS-AT and works with **BankServiceClient** and **BankServiceClientWSATRemove**
 3. **BankServiceClientWSATRemove** uses a handler to remove the WS-AT headers to communicate directly with a non WS-AT service.
 4. **RemoveWSATHandler** is a SOAPHandler to remove the WS-AT headers before the message is sent.
+5. **WebServicesProxy** is a proxy that will take requests and forward them to the destination and remove the WS-AT information from the SOAP messages.

 ---